From waiting weeks to instant answers: How AI is transforming farming advice

 Over the past two years, AIEP has grown into a digital lifeline for more than 40,000 farmers in Kenya and Bihar, India.
 Instead of waiting weeks for answers, farmers can now open an app, call an interactive voice line, or chat on WhatsApp or Telegram to instantly receive guidance tailored to their crops, soil, and language.

-“Answers are instant.
+Answers are instant.
 The answer that they provide is always with regards to the question that I have asked, and so far by using their advice I have seen improvement on my crop production.
-This shows that their information is reliable.” female user of AIEP, 49
+This shows that their information is reliable.

-Farmers about AIEP
+Female farmer, 49, about AIEP

 The potential impact looks promising.
 In early 2025, 60decibels researchers surveyed 800 farmers and 20 extension workers using AIEP tools.
-Results showed an average Net Promoter Score of 60 measuring end user satisfaction— much higher than benchmarks of comparable digital farmer services in both Kenya and Bihar.
+Results showed an average Net Promoter Score of 60 measuring end user satisfaction—much higher than benchmarks of comparable digital farmer services in both Kenya and Bihar.
 Women farmers, often the most excluded, reported even higher satisfaction than men.

 Still, there’s room to grow.
 Some farmers pointed out that while the advice was helpful, they lacked access to the inputs needed to act on it.
 Others wished for market price information to help them sell crops more profitably.
 These insights are guiding the next stage of development.

 AIEP isn’t just about technology—it’s about equity.
-By putting knowledge in the hands of women, marginalized groups, and farmers in remote villages, it helps level the playing field.
+By putting knowledge in the hands of women, marginalised groups, and farmers in remote villages, it helps level the playing field.
 And by cutting costs and scaling reach, it offers governments and extension workers a powerful ally in their mission to support smallholders.
 For farmers that means no longer farming with a lack of knowledge.
 With AI as a trusted companion, the future of smallholder agriculture looks not just more productive—but more inclusive.

 Image 1/3